What is blepharoplasty?

 Blepharoplasty is a plastic surgery procedure designed to correct eyelid imperfections.
 There are several reasons for this decision:

-With age, the skin loses its elasticity, leading to sagging.
-The eyelids, with their fine, delicate skin, are particularly susceptible to this phenomenon.
-Sagging eyelids can make you look tired or sad, even when you’re not.
+As we age, the skin gradually loses its elasticity, leading to sagging.
+The eyelids, with their fine and delicate skin, are especially prone to this change.
+Drooping eyelids can create a tired or sad appearance, even when you feel perfectly alert and well.

 External factors contributing to droopy eyelids

-- Smoking: smoking reduces blood circulation to the skin’s surface, which can accelerate skin aging and contribute to eyelid sagging.
+- Smoking: smoking reduces blood circulation to the skin’s surface, which can accelerate skin ageing and contribute to eyelid sagging.

-- Alcohol: excessive alcohol consumption can dehydrate the skin, making it more vulnerable to the signs of aging.
+- Alcohol: excessive alcohol consumption can dehydrate the skin, making it more vulnerable to the signs of ageing.

 - Lack of sleep: not getting enough rest can cause eyelids to swell and sag further.